RanitManik/crwn-clothing-v2/README.md

 ### `npm run build`

 Builds the app for production to the `dist` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

+### `npm run lint`

+Lints the codebase using ESLint.
+This ensures your code adheres to specified linting rules and conventions.
+It checks `.js` and `.jsx` files, reports any unused disable directives, and sets the maximum number of warnings to 0.

+### `npm run preview`

+Previews the production build locally.
+Useful for testing the production build before deploying.

 ### `npm run format`

 Formats the codebase using Prettier.
+It targets all `.js` and `.jsx` files within the `src` directory to ensure consistent code formatting.

 ## Project Structure